 Why?
 Because you only pay a National Park entrance fee once per day.
 So you can either visit the same park a couple of times the same day without paying extra, i.e. for the two waterfalls on Koh Chang.
 Or could visit two separate National Parks in the same province the same day and only pay once. the 200 Baht entry fee once.
 Just be sure to keep your ticket as proof you have already paid.

 Fun fact – you’re going to sweat like you haven’t sweated before in Thailand.
-Especially if you’re staying in a very humid area, such as the jungle clad island of Koh Chang.
+One night in Bangkok not only makes a hard man humble, it also makes him sweat profusely.
+Even more so, if you’re staying in a very humid area, such as the jungle clad island of Koh Chang.

 One problem that many people have is chaffing, especially around the upper thighs.
 As it’s hard to keep skin cool and dry in areas which don’t get much air flow.
 The simple way to avoid getting an annoying, itchy heat rash is to use Prickly Heat Body Powder, available in 7-elevens and any supermarket.